alibaba/innodb-java-reader/README.md

 InnoDB is a general-purpose storage engine that balances high reliability and high performance in MySQL, since 5.6 InnoDB has become the default MySQL storage engine.

-Everybody knows MySQL is a row-oriented OLTP database with B+ tree clustered index to store records.
+Everybody knows MySQL is a row oriented OLTP database with B+ tree clustered index to store records.
 In Alibaba, I encountered one MySQL performance issue, and this led me to deep dive into InnoDB internal mechanism, but it turned out to be hard since the source code is too complex to know every detail.
-The are few internal documentations either.
+There are few internal documentations either.

-So to better understand how InnoDB stores data, I introduce the project for prototyping, and I choose Java language to implement because it is widely used and more understandable.
+To better understand how InnoDB stores data, I introduce the project for prototyping, and I choose Java language to implement because it is widely used and more understandable.
 Some of the works are inspired by [Jeremy Cole](https://blog.jcole.us/)'s blog about InnoDB, which helps me a lot, many thanks to Jcole.

 ## 2. Prerequisites

 * Java 8 or later version.
 * MySQL 5.6, 5.7 or 8.0 (partially supported).
-* [InnoDB row format](https://dev.mysql.com/doc/refman/5.7/en/innodb-row-format.html) is either `COMPACT` or `DYNAMIC`.
+* Make sure [InnoDB row format](https://dev.mysql.com/doc/refman/5.7/en/innodb-row-format.html) is either `COMPACT` or `DYNAMIC`.
-* Enable `innodb_file_per_table` , which will create an standalone `*.ibd` file for each table.
+* Enable `innodb_file_per_table` , which will create standalone `*.ibd` file for each table.
 * InnoDB file page size is set to 16K.
-* Make sure all pages are flushed or else the result might be incorrect.
+* Be aware that if pages are not flushed from Buffer pool to disk, the result is inconsistent.
 * For tables to read, make sure one and only one column primary key is defined.
 It will not work if MySQL uses the first non-NULL unique key as primary key or a 48-bit hidden Row ID field as primary key.
 Multiple columns for primary key and secondary index will be supported in the future.

 ## 3. Features